JerryI/pico-castle/README.md

 [Play the Demo](https://jerryi.github.io/pico-castle/)

-**Cursed Castle** is my first attempt at creating a game for the PICO-8 fantasy console, featuring dynamic lighting and a parallax background. *Don't expect much, it's just a few rooms*
+**Cursed Castle** is my first attempt at creating a game (and pixel art) for the PICO-8 fantasy console, featuring dynamic lighting and a parallax background. *Don't expect much, it's just a few rooms*

 ### Controls
 - **Z** — Jump